-Most Certificate IV, Diploma and Advanced Diploma courses do not have any CAR, but some courses may require a lower level Certificate.
-SACE completion or equivalent is a requirement for some courses.
+Most Certificate IV, Diploma and Advanced Diploma courses do not have any course admission requirements, but some courses may require a lower level Certificate.
+SACE completion is a requirement for some courses.

-There are no CAR for non-competitive Certificate I, II and III level courses at TAFE SA.
+There are no course admission requirements for non-competitive Certificate I, II and III level courses at TAFE SA.